Know your zone: Florida evacuation map shows who will have to leave before a hurricane strikes

 HOW TO WATCH FOX WEATHER

-Hurricane Ian in 2022 is the most recent major hurricane to make landfall in Florida.
-Before that, Hurricane Michael in 2018 was the last significant hurricane to hit the Sunshine State.
+Hurricane Idalia in 2023 is the most recent major hurricane to make landfall in Florida.
+One year earlier, Hurricane Ian in 2022 also struck the state as a major hurricane.
+But before that, Hurricane Michael in 2018 was the last significant hurricane to hit the Sunshine State.

 The lack of hurricanes and a population boom means many residents have never experienced hurricane damage or have had to evacuate for a natural disaster.